arc64/www.tecks.co.nz/data-processing/4b-copy-data/Origin/Theproblemtobesolved/Thetransitionfromcrafttoscience/Recognisingtheresearchpotentialofteachereducation/index.md

 ---
+has_children: false
 layout: default
+nav_order: 5
-title: "Recognising the research potential of teacher education "
+title: 'Recognising the research potential of teacher education '
-nav_order: Recognisingtheresearchpotentialofteachereducation
-has_children: false
 ---
 # Recognising the research potential of teacher education